SAP/luigi/docs/luigi-client-api.md

 LuigiClient.storageManager().setItem('keyExample','valueExample').then(() => console.log('Value stored'))
 ```

-Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;void>** resolves an empty value when storage operation is over; it will launch an error if storage is no supported, value cannot be stringify or you are using a luigi reserved key
+Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;void>** resolves an empty value when the storage operation is over.
+It will launch an error if storage is not supported, the value cannot be stringified, or if you are using a Luigi reserved key.

 **Meta**